 Tim McFadden, McFadden Art Glass

 Tim is possibly one of the most talented glass blowers on the east coast if not the country.
 Dan discovered him after a very experienced glass artist described him as, “the best he had ever seen.”
 Tim has blown everything from Chihuly style fixtures to intricate goblets.
+For him, blowing glass is a meditative daily practice he finds grounding and nurturing.
 What he brings to Stone and Dove lamps elevates each to one of a kind works of art.